ndrean/Bridge/README.md

 ### Use Case

-**Perfect for:** Consumers wanting to mirror PostgreSQL tables locally (SQLite, PGLite, etc.) and stay synchronized with real-time changes.
+Consumers wanting to mirror PostgreSQL tables locally (SQLite, PGLite, etc.) and stay synchronized with real-time changes.

 **Example:** Edge applications, mobile apps, or analytics workers that need a local replica of specific tables without querying the main database.